axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/my-profile/index.rst

    If configured by your company’s application, you might also be able to configure application specific email notifications.
 ..

-Toggle button **Receive email notification on task assignment** allows you to specify if you want to receive an instant notification when a task is assigned to you or one of the roles you hold.
+Toggle button :guilabel:`Receive email notification on task assignment`  allows you to specify if you want to receive an instant notification when a task is assigned to you or one of the roles you hold.

-Toggle button **Receive further emails from application** allows you to activate / deactivate further email notifications.
+Toggle button :guilabel:`Receive further emails from application`  allows you to activate / deactivate further email notifications.

-Toggle button **Receive daily summary at** allows you to specify the weekdays when you receive a summary of all tasks assigned to you or one of your roles.
+Toggle button :guilabel:`Receive daily summary at`  allows you to specify the weekdays when you receive a summary of all tasks assigned to you or one of your roles.

 Date format configuration